GeorgiKeranov/developer-portfolio/README.md

-# Starter Theme
+# Developer Portfolio Theme

-Custom Wordpress starter theme modified from unserscores theme.

-Starter Theme is based on Underscores https://underscores.me/ by Automattic.
+Custom WordPress theme build for developers to show their personality, experience, skills and projects that they have built.

 ## Table of contents
 - [Technologies used](#technologies-used)